 - Bilingual Spanish/English.

 Compensation: CPI’s salary and benefit standards are competitive and reflect our commitment to economic justice and equal pay for equal work.
 The salary range for this position is between $53,000 and $59,625 per year.
 We offer a full benefits package including employer-paid health, vision, and dental insurance, 401(k) retirement plan with employer contribution, and a generous paid time-off program including paid sick, vacation, and holidays.

 This position is rolling until filled.
-Interviews will be completed in August for a September start date.

 The Center on Policy Initiatives respects, values and celebrates the unique attributes, characteristics and perspectives that make each person who they are.
 We believe our strength lies in the broad range of people and partners we work with and represent.
 Inclusion is a driver of our institutional excellence and we seek out the participation of women, people of color, persons with disabilities, lesbian, gay, bisexual, and transgender and queer employees, board members, and volunteers.